AabhasKhania/daily-cs-learning/week1-python-basics/README.md

 Every file here is part of a conversation with myself and those like me who need a signal to rise.

 - `day1_broken_loop_of_life.py`: A loop that reflects energy, distraction, and consistency in life.
+- `day2_inner_agent.py`: A command-line interaction that reflects your mood and pushes you to stay committed.
+It's the earliest form of AI-like thinking — emotional logic.
+-